-Those of us who have lived with an unspayed (intact, unsterilized, not neutered) female cat know all too well the behavioral changes she exhibits when she comes into heat (also called estrus) every three weeks or so starting at about six months old.
+Those of us who have lived with an unspayed (intact, unsterilised, not neutered) female cat know all too well the behavioural changes she exhibits when she comes into heat (also called estrus) every three weeks or so starting at about six months old.
 Different cats exhibit these signs of heat to different degrees.
-Not a few newbie cat owners, seeing these behaviors for the first time, have thought their cats might be ill.
+Not a few newbie cat owners, seeing these behaviours for the first time, have thought their cats might be ill.
 On the safe side, if you are confused whether your cat is exhibiting signs of illness or signs of heat, a quick visit to the veterinarian would be helpful.

 Is Your Queen in Heat?

-The behavioral changes in a cat in heat include the cat becoming very affectionate, sometimes to the point of becoming demanding of attention.
+The behavioural changes in a cat in heat include the cat becoming very affectionate, sometimes to the point of becoming demanding of attention.
 She becomes overly active and restless, rubbing herself against people or things, rolling on the floor and, when touched near her tail, she raises her hindquarters.
 There will be more frequent urination and sometimes even urine spraying.
 Sometimes she will become so agitated that she might try to escape, to go outside,through any open windows or doors.
-She will also begin to call out very loudly, oftentimes to the point of it sounding like a howl or a screech, and she vocalizes almost continuously throughout the day!
+She will also begin to call out very loudly, oftentimes to the point of it sounding like a howl or a screech, and she vocalises almost continuously throughout the day!
 These signs of heat cannot be controlled or stopped because they are natural, but there are some home remedies you can do to at least keep your queen comfortable during this period.

 Close and lock all windows and doors which she may use to escape outside.
-Aside from keeping your cat safe inside, doing this also reduces the smells of the “calling cards” left by the neighborhood Romeos who, at this point, may have already formed a line outside your window.
+Aside from keeping your cat safe inside, doing this also reduces the smells of the “calling cards” left by the neighbourhood Romeos who, at this point, may have already formed a line outside your window.
 If needed, close the window curtains too so your girl will not be able to look out and see tomcats which may make her more agitated and further want to escape.

 Make Queen Feel Comfy and Loved